hansspiess/pinboard-linkroll/README.md

 ## Customization

-At the moment there are 3 filter hooks for customizing Pinboard Linkroll without having to fork it.
+At the moment there are two filter hooks for customizing Pinboard Linkroll without having to fork it.

 * `pinboard_linkroll_cache_lifetime( $seconds )`
 * `pinboard_linkroll_template( $path )`